Popular search terms:

 Notice CP01A – We Assigned You an Identity Protection Personal Identification Number

-The CP01A notice contains an Identity Protection Personal Identification Number (IP PIN) that prevents someone else from filing a federal tax return using your Social Security number or Individual Taxpayer Identification Number.
+The CP01A notice informs you about the IP PIN the IRS sent you and contains the IP PIN that prevents someone else from filing a federal tax return using your Social Security number or Individual Taxpayer Identification Number.
 The IP PIN is known only to you and the IRS.
 Even if you do not have to file a tax return, your account is still protected from fraudulent filing.

 What does this mean to me?